kundajelab/interpret-benchmark/eccb/data/universal_dnase_negatives/README.md

-This contains code for generating a file with regions that are "representative" of dnase peaks present across multiple cell types.
+This contains code for generating `merged_universal_neg_representative_peaks.bed.gz`, which is a file with regions that are "representative" of dnase peaks present across multiple cell types.

 The starting input file was